Philosophy (PHIL)

 PHIL 4450 Philosophy of Mind (3 credits)

-A consideration of some of the philosophical problems concerning the nature of mind and its interaction with the physical world.
+Explores some of the philosophical problems concerning the nature of mind and its interaction with the physical world.
 Topics may include the traditional mind-body problem and various significant historical and contemporary responses; the causal efficacy of content; neurophysiology vs. folk psychological approaches; other minds; intentionality; consciousness; and the reconciliation of contemporary science and our natural first person conception of the mind.

 Level of Study: Undergraduate